Building and Manufacturing Programs

 - Welding Inspection and Quality Control

-Advance your welding knowledge and skills in order to perform quality control, quality assurance and welding inspection/fabrication-related tasks.
+Gain the knowledge and skills to perform quality control, quality assurance and welding inspection for a variety of industries.